mmondics/podman-intro/README.md

 ## Building a New Container Image

-7. Clone this GitHub repository which containes a files for the Cuyahoga Valley National Park website.
+1. Clone this GitHub repository which contains files for the Cuyahoga Valley National Park website.

     ```text
     git clone https://github.com/mmondics/podman-intro